-Services that are covered for you What you must pay when you get these services Allergy services (1) You are covered for allergy shots and serum when medically necessary.
-Physician services: \$0 copay Outpatient hospital services: 20% coinsurance of the allowed amount Ambulance services(1) Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is appropriate if means is appropriate if a transport of transportation could endanger the person's health and that transportation by ambulance is medically required.
-Emergency ambulance: Ground ambulance: \$260 copay per one-way trip Air ambulance: \$260 copay per one-way trip Non-emergency ambulance (1) : Ground ambulance: \$260 copay per one-way trip Air ambulance: \$260 copay per one-way trip Annual wellness visit If you have had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+What you must pay when Services that are covered for you you get these services Ambulance services Emergency ambulance: Covered ambulance services include fixed wing, rotary Ground ambulance: wing, and ground ambulance services, to the nearest \$260 copay per appropriate facility that can provide care if they are furnished to a member whose medical condition is such one-way trip that other means of transportation could endanger the person's health or if authorized by the plan.
+Air ambulance: Non-emergency transportation by ambulance is \$260 copay per appropriate if it is documented that the member's one-way trip condition is such that other means of transportation could endanger the person's health and that transportation by Non-emergency ambulance is medically required. ambulance(1): Ground ambulance: \$260 copay per one-way trip Air ambulance: \$260 copay per

+Annual wellness visit

+If you have had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once per benefit year.

 Note: Members who are newly enrolled into Medicare are eligible for the "Welcome to Medicare" preventive visit upon enrollment.
-Existing members are eligible for an annual There is no coinsurance, copayment, or deductible for the annual wellness visit.

-enrollment.
 Existing members are eligible for an annual wellness exam regardless of the date of any prior "Welcome to Medicare" exam.
-60